LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       source files.

    settings file
-      A :term:`source file`, compiled and loaded at Logtalk startup, mainly defining default values for compiler flags that override the defaults found on the backend Prolog compiler :term:`adapter files <adapter file>`.
+      A :term:`source file`, compiled and loaded automatically by default at Logtalk startup, mainly defining default values for compiler flags that override the defaults found on the backend Prolog compiler :term:`adapter files <adapter file>`.

    tester file